krahets/hello-algo/en/docs/chapter_tree/binary_tree.md

 !!! tip

-    It's important to note that inserting nodes may change the original logical structure of the binary tree, while removing nodes typically involves removing the node and all its subtrees.
-Therefore, in a binary tree, insertion and removal are usually performed through a coordinated set of operations to achieve meaningful outcomes.
+    It should be noted that inserting nodes may change the original logical structure of the binary tree, while removing nodes typically involves removing the node and all its subtrees.
+Therefore, in a binary tree, insertion and removal are usually performed through a set of operations to achieve meaningful outcomes.

 ## 7.1.3 &nbsp; Common types of binary trees

 ### 1. &nbsp; Perfect binary tree

-As shown in Figure 7-4, in a <u>perfect binary tree</u>, all levels of nodes are fully filled.
-In a perfect binary tree, the degree of leaf nodes is $0$, while the degree of all other nodes is $2$; if the tree's height is $h$, then the total number of nodes is $2^{h+1} - 1$, showing a standard exponential relationship, reflecting the common phenomenon of cell division in nature.
+As shown in Figure 7-4, in a <u>perfect binary tree</u>, all levels are completely filled with nodes.
+In a perfect binary tree, leaf nodes have a degree of $0$, while all other nodes have a degree of $2$.
+The total number of nodes can be calculated as $2^{h+1} - 1$, where $h$ is the height of the tree.
+This exhibits a standard exponential relationship, reflecting the common phenomenon of cell division in nature.

 !!! tip